Spiritual Life Insurance

 The Bible speaks about how everyone has some sense of the existence of God.

-LOOK EVEN CLOSER!
-Science tells us there are and estimated 100 trillion atoms in a single human cell.
-Each is in motion.
-If the Christian God is the creator of every atom and keeps everything in motion, consider how infinite he must be?
-All evolved over billions of years without an intelligent designer?
-That would take more faith for me to accept.
+At the smallest level, science tells us there are and estimated 100 trillion atoms in a single human cell.
+Each atom is in motion.
+If the Christian God is the creator of every atom and keeps everything in motion, consider how infinite He must be?
+How much faith would it take to believe we really evolved over billions of years without an Intelligent designer?
+We can't see within ourself how amazing we are.
+Walking miracles.
+My Dad lived with 1/2 of the blood to his brain 100% blocked.
+God designed us with a duplicated blood source to feed our brains.
+2 kidneys, 2 lungs...and one heart.
+What would it take to see yourself as a miracle, not a creation by chance?

 However, we are not left to understand God by creation alone.